Hyperlite Ultralite Junction – Review

 The pack is well-made with sealed seams and tacked reinforcement points.
 I also like its minimal appearance.
 There are only three pockets and not many extra straps hanging all over the place.
 At first glance, this is an impressive backpack.

 The hydration port has a reinforced Velcro closure with a tiny hanging loop.

 Some think the Hyperlite backpacks are frameless, but the Hyperlite Junction is not a frameless backpack.
 Instead, the Junction provides a 1/4″ back foam panel pad with two curved aluminum stays that slide easily into small sleeves in the back of the pack.
 If you don’t like the shape, you can bend the stays to your preference.

 The Hyperlite is often worn as a frameless pack, and I prefer it with no stays for loads under 20 pounds.
 I ordered Hyperlite Pods with my pack; if these are full, they offer all the rigidity I need for the backpack.

 I’ll discuss the Pods later, but I packed my pack with one large and two small Pods.
 Because the Pods served as my frame, I ensured they were full, keeping them firm against my back.

 I used the pack with and without the Aluminum Stays and find the backpack with only the pods began to compress and pull back on my shoulders at about 25 pounds.
 When I add the aluminum stays, the backpack is comfortable up to about 35 pounds.

 Shoulder Straps & Hipbelt

 Many other Ultralite backpacks have an adjustable hipbelt, but the Junction hipbelt is fixed to the pack.
-The hipbelt fit me better than any other backpack hip belt I wear due to having just the right amount of padding, and I was glad to see the single large, durable buckle.
+The hipbelt fits me better than any backpack hip belt I wear due to having just the right amount of padding, and I was glad to see the single large, durable buckle.
 I find double buckles unnecessary.
 The hipbelts never fit any better.